Rust-GCC/gccrs/gcc/config/riscv/vector.md

 ;;   vsetvli a4,zero,e32,mf2,ta,ma   ;; -
 ;;   vse32.v v24,(a1)                ;;   vse32.v v24,(a1)

-;; However, it may produce wrong codegen if we exclude VL/VTYPE in "vsevl<mode>".
+;; However, it may produce wrong codegen if we exclude VL/VTYPE in "vsetvl<mode>".
 ;; 3. void foo (int8_t *in, int8_t *out, int32_t *in2, int32_t *out2, int M)
 ;;    {
 ;;      for (int i = 0; i < M; i++){